mandipf/dirty_data_project/task2/README.md

 The following data cleaning tasks are carried out:

 -   Import both CSV files;
+- Fix measure marked as N/A in one row of abbreviations key CSV;
 -   Convert the cake data (first CSV file) from wide format to long format (headings: `code` and `quantity`);
 -   Clean the column names;
 -   Join the two data sets using `code` as the key;